 Anne Alford & Manson Fiske Surdam Charitable Foundation

-Buffalo, N.Y. – The Foundation for Jewish Philanthropies, a 111-year-old charitable organization in Western New York, is honored to announce an extraordinary $26 Million gift from the late Anne and Manson Surdam to support three organizations that address the basic needs of those experiencing poverty in our region.
+The Surdams were committed to supporting organizations that lift people out of poverty.
+They bequeathed a gift of $26 million to support three organizations that address the basic needs of those experiencing poverty in our region – Buffalo City Mission, FeedMore WNY and Friends of Night People.
 This permanent endowment fund at the Foundation for Jewish Philanthropies has been named the Anne Alford and Manson Fiske Surdam Charitable Foundation.

-According to the Surdam’s wishes, the Foundation for Jewish Philanthropies will distribute the annual net income from the fund to the Buffalo City Mission, FeedMore WNY and Friends of the Night People.
 An endowment is set up so that the principal is protected and invested, and in turn, a portion of the value is distributed annually forever.
-Due to the merger of the Food Bank of WNY and Meals on Wheels for WNY, FeedMore WNY will receive approximately $500,000 a year and the Buffalo City Mission and Friends of the Night People will receive approximately $250,000 each per year.
+Due to the merger of the Food Bank of WNY and Meals on Wheels for WNY, FeedMore WNY will receive approximately $500,000 a year and the Buffalo City Mission and Friends of Night People will receive approximately $250,000 each per year.
 The organizations have the flexibility to determine how to best use those funds to carry out their missions.

 Click on the video below to watch the recap of the press conference.